-Go to the Main Entrance where reception is.
-Mr Taylor and some Year 7 students will tell you where your form room is and take you there.
+Go to the Main Entrance where Reception is.
+I (Mr Taylor) will be there with some current Year 7 students to tell you where your form room is and take you there.

 What do we do on induction day?

 Lots of different things.
-You find out who is in your form.
-Hopefully you will get to meet your form tutor, although sometimes they might be on a trip.
-You have a few lessons as a form group.
-You have an opportunity to ask lots of questions to your form tutor (or another nice teacher Mr Taylor has picked for the day).
-You get to try school lunches, although be warned the lunch queue takes forever to go down on induction day, it’s a lot quicker normally.
+You find out who is in your form, and usually get to meet your Form Tutor.
+You have a few lessons as a form group and have an opportunity to ask lots of questions to your Form Tutor; if for any reason your Form Tutor is unable to be there, another friendly tutor will look after you for the day.
+You get to try school lunches.
+The queue tends to be very busy on induction day, but don’t worry it’s a lot quicker normally.

 Where do I go?

-Go to the Main entrance where reception is.
-Mr Taylor and some Year 8 students will be around to help you get to your form room if you have forgotten where that is.
+Go to the Main Entrance where Reception is.
+I (Mr Taylor) and some Year 8 students will be around to help you get to your form room if you have forgotten where that is.

 What do we do on our first day?

 You go to your form room like you would do on a normal day.
-Your form tutor will meet you there and spend Period 1 and 2 with you, handing out timetables, planners and dinner cards.
+Your Form Tutor will meet you there and spend Period 1 and 2 with you, handing out timetables, planners and dinner cards.
 You will have a tour of school, focusing on where your classrooms are so you know where to go.
-You will also have an assembly with the Headteacher to welcome you to the school.
+You will also have an assembly with the Headteacher, Mr Burt, to welcome you to the school.
 After break you start normal lessons.
 It’s a bit of a crazy day.
-I know it’s a bit nerve wracking, but try to enjoy it!
+It can be a bit nerve wracking, but try to enjoy it!
 You will soon get used to the routines and finding your way around.

 Do I need my PE kit on the first day?